RamonTavares/NCTEC17-WDS/README.md

 collection_id="news"

 Test your app locally
-1. Install X code {Mac, install from Apple app store, needed as requirement for Homebrew}
+1. Install X code {Mac, install from Apple app store, needed as requirement for cloudfoundry, if not using cloudfoundry then skip}
 2. Install Node.js
 - brew node install